Back to Tips

 • Prefer character cards when building toward a specific archetype.
 Ironclad Strength scaling, Silent Poison stacking, and Defect Orb builds need character-specific cards to function.
 A colorless card that does not advance your build plan is a distraction.

 • Prioritize card removal over mediocre colorless cards.
-Removing a Strike (75 gold, +25 each removal) improves every future draw.
+Removing a (75 gold, +25 each removal) improves every future draw.
 A B-tier colorless card adds one situational option but dilutes your deck.

 • Early acts favor character cards (you are building your core strategy).
 Late acts favor colorless cards (your core is complete and you need utility or burst).